 The costs associated with starting a podcast

 In the beginning, you’ll spend most of your money on equipment.
-You can start a podcast for $100 if you go with a basic microphone, utilise the audio software that is already on your computer, design your logo on your own, etc. Luckily, the cost of starting a podcast is mostly up front.
+You can start a podcast for $100 if you go with a basic microphone, utilize the audio software that is already on your computer, design your logo on your own, etc. Luckily, the cost of starting a podcast is mostly up front.
 Once you have the equipment, you’re good to go for a while.
 That is, until you’re ready to upgrade.

 Recording your first podcast episode